 The GNWT is developing the NWT Air Regulations and associated amendments to the EPA to manage emissions to the air and protect air quality in the NWT.

 The GNWT conducted stakeholder engagement and consultation on a proposed Air Regulatory Framework (the Framework) and EPA amendments between June 17 and September 16, 2016.
 We received excellent feedback from multiple Aboriginal governments and organizations and a variety of stakeholders.
-A What we Heard report is the result of engagement and consultation on amendments to the EPA.
+What We Heard - Engagement and Consultation on EPA Amendments summarizes the results.

-Once a revised Framework is completed and the NWT Air Regulations are drafted, a second round of engagement will be conducted to inform interested stakeholders and to seek additional input.
+Once a revised Framework is completed and the NWT Air Regulations are drafted, a second round of engagement on the draft Framework will be conducted to inform interested stakeholders and to seek additional input.

-Amendments to the EPA Bill are expected to be tabled in the Legislative Assembly in fall 2017.
+Amendments to the EPA Bill are expected to be tabled in the Legislative Assembly in summer 2018.

 If you have any questions or concerns, please email email@example.com or call 867-767-9236 ext.
 53185.

 - Overview - proposed NWT Air Regulatory framework

 - Technical appendix - proposed Air Regulatory framework